Spring into Self-Compassion: How to Handle Body Image Issues as the Weather Warms

 Every January 1st is a hard time for body image, and so is summer.
 We are supposed to be mostly there with the progress we promised ourselves at the turn of the year.
 The ever elusive “beach-ready body” hasn’t appeared yet and apparently we only have ourselves to blame.
 The over-saturated messages about detoxes, restrictive eating habits, and workout challenges are unavoidable.
 This is especially triggering for people who are recovering from an eating disorder or trying to overcome chronic dieting.

 First foremost, if you wouldn’t do the diet for ten years, don’t do it for a day.
 Overly-strict eating habits only lead to binge eating behaviors or encourage further restriction.
+Not to mention that there is research indicating that weight cycling, aka going up and down in weight multiple times over your life, is harmful for your health.
+This means that if you want to change your eating habits, that is great!
+However, make sure they are sustainable, reasonable, and nourishing.
 Feeling that internal surge of panic about needing to completely overhaul your eating habits is usually a sign that you need to wait until you’re less activated to do anything.

 Therapist-Approved Strategies to Cope With Body Image Issues